 Effects in different task intervals.
 Among neurons recorded, 112 (67 and 45 from the two subjects respectively) responded to the visual stimuli (evaluated with a paired t-test, at the p<0.05 significance level during the visual stimulus presentation or delay period).
 We examined these neurons in more detail, as they were revealing of the effects of NB stimulation in the context of the task.
-For a total of 54 neurons that responded to visual stimuli (41 and 13 from subjects GR and HE, respectively), firing rate in the fixation period was significantly higher after NB stimulation (evaluated with a t-test at the p<0.05 level in Fig. 3A-D).
+For a total of 54 neurons that responded to visual stimuli (41 and 13 from subjects GR and HE, respectively), firing rate in the fixation period was significantly higher after NB stimulation (evaluated with a t-test at the p<0.05 level – as in Fig. 3A-D).
 For 16 neurons, firing rate was significantly decreased.
 We examine these populations of neurons separately as exemplars demonstrating the range of changes in activity, below, and in the Supplemental Information.

-For the neurons with an overall increase in activation during the fixation interval the effect was stable over the time course of ~1 min between cycles of repeated stimulation (see Fig. 2B-C).
-The firing rate was elevated in the first trial following stimulation and no decrease was evident in the 4-5 successive trials that followed until the next train of stimulation was applied (Fig. , red line).
+For the neurons with an overall increase in activation during the fixation interval (Fig. 5), the effect was stable over the time course of ~1 min between cycles of repeated stimulation (see Fig. 2B-C).
+The firing rate was elevated in the first trial following stimulation and no decrease was evident in the 4-5 successive trials that followed until the next train of stimulation was applied (Fig. 5H, red line).
 Interestingly, NB stimulation did not produce uniform effects across all task intervals.
-In the same group of neurons, NB stimulation had no effect during the inter-trial interval (Fig. , 2-way ANOVA with factors tasks and stimulation: main effect of stimulation F1,53 =2.6, p=0.113).
-The phasic response to the preferred visual stimulus itself (peak in ~200 ms after visual stimulus) was also largely unchanged between the control and NB stimulation conditions (Fig. , 2-way ANOVA with factors tasks and stimulation: main effect of stimulation F1,53 =0.397; p=0.53).
-The absence of an enhancement to the preferred visual stimulus response was evident in both the remember-first and remember-second tasks (Fig. S2, S3), and for both the first and second presentation of a visual stimulus in the receptive field (Fig. ).
+In the same group of neurons, NB stimulation had no effect during the inter-trial interval (Fig. 5A, 2-way ANOVA with factors tasks and stimulation: main effect of stimulation F1,53 =2.6, p=0.113).
+The phasic response to the preferred visual stimulus itself (peak in ~200 ms after visual stimulus) was also largely unchanged between the control and NB stimulation conditions (Fig. 5A, 2-way ANOVA with factors tasks and stimulation: main effect of stimulation F1,53 =0.397; p=0.53).
+The absence of an enhancement to the preferred visual stimulus response was evident in both the remember-first and remember-second tasks (Fig. S2, S3), and for both the first and second presentation of a visual stimulus in the receptive field (Fig. 5A).
 On the other hand, the increase in firing rate in trials with NB stimulation persisted during the delay periods after each stimulus presentation (2-way ANOVA with factors tasks and stimulation: main effect of stimulation F1,53 =6.20; p=0.016 for first delay period, F1,53 =6.42; p=0.014 for second delay period).
-These results of NB stimulation moved in the same direction for both remember-first and remember-second tasks (Fig. ), and for both monkeys (Fig.
+These results of NB stimulation moved in the same direction for both remember-first and remember-second tasks (Fig. S5A and Fig. 4A, respectively), and for both monkeys (Fig. S6).